MadelineJC/EnvironmentalVariability_Repo/README.md

 # EnvironmentalVariability_Repo
-This repository contains scripts and data to replicate “**Environmental variability can promote parasite diversity within hosts and transmission among hosts**”.
+This repository contains scripts and data to replicate “**Environmental variability can promote parasite diversity within hosts and transmission among hosts**”, by [Madeline Jarvis-Cross](madeline.jarvis.cross@mail.utoronto.ca) and [Martin Krkošek](martin.krkosek@utoronto.ca).

 In this project, we use mathematical models and simulations to ask how environmental variability may affect within-host parasite diversity and among-host transmission.